Ian Walker (sailor)

-Olympics
+Career

+Early life

+Walker, together with Chris Fox, won the 1993 International 14 World Championship.

+Olympic sailing

 At the 1996 Summer Olympics in Savannah, Walker received the silver medal in the 470 class along with his sailing partner, John Merricks.
-At the 1996 470-European-Sailing-Championship he won with his Partner John Merricks the bronze medal.
+At the 1996 470 European Championships he won the bronze medal with his partner John Merricks.
 On 15 October 1997, both Walker and Merricks were passengers in a minivan in Italy when the driver lost control, and Merricks was killed.

 In 1999, Walker began sailing with Mark Covell.
 At the 2000 Summer Olympics in Sydney, Walker and Covell won the silver medal in the Star class.

-Walker also coached Shirley Robertson and her Yngling Team to gold at the 2004 Athens Olympics.
+Walker also coached Shirley Robertson and her Yngling team to gold at the 2004 Athens Olympics.

-America Cup
+America's Cup

-When Britain launched its first bid for the America’s Cup for 14 years in 2000, Walker was named as the skipper.
-Then, in the 2007 America’s Cup he joined fellow Olympic medallist Iain Percy as the tactician of the Italian team +39 Challenge.
-His America’s Cup commitments were combined with the highly successful TP52 campaign as skipper of 'Patches', owned by Eamon Conneely.
+When Great Britain launched its first bid for the America's Cup for 14 years in 2000, Walker was named as the skipper.
+Then, in the 2007 America's Cup he joined fellow Olympic medallist Iain Percy as the tactician of the Italian team +39 Challenge.
+His America's Cup commitments were combined with the highly successful TP52 campaign as skipper of Patches, owned by Eamon Conneely.

 Volvo Ocean Race

-2008/09 Race
+2008–09 Volvo Ocean Race

-In 2008/09 he was the skipper of the Green Dragon boat in the Volvo Ocean Race., the boat finished fifth in this race out of eight competitors.
+In the 2008–09 Volvo Ocean Race, he was the skipper of the boat Green Dragon. the boat finished fifth in this race out of eight competitors.

-2011/12 Race
+2011–12 Volvo Ocean Race

-In 2011/12 Walker skippered Abu Dhabi's first entry in the Volvo Ocean Race – Abu Dhabi Ocean Racing.
+In the 2011–12 Volvo Ocean Race, Walker skippered Abu Dhabi's first entry in the Volvo Ocean Race – Abu Dhabi Ocean Racing.
 Overall the team finished fifth out of the six competitors.